 The accommodation is of a medium-plus standard.
 It includes Bed and Breakfasts throughout.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.

 Endemics and near-endemics are a core focus of this Western Cape birding tour.
 For example, there are a handful of Fynbos endemics that are found nowhere else in the world.
 These are top of the list and include: Cape Rockjumper, Cape Sugarbird, Orange-breasted Sunbird, Cape Siskin, Protea Canary and Victorin’s Warbler.
-Other near-endemics and specials are also on the cards, including: Cape, Crowned and Bank Cormorants, African Black Oystercatcher, Cape Gannet, Black Harrier, Jackal Buzzard, Bokmakierie, Southern Double-collared Sunbird, Cape and Agulhas Long-billed Larks, Blue Crane, Southern Tchagra, Knysna Woodpecker, Karoo Eremomela and many others.
+Other near-endemics and specials are also on the cards, including: Cape, Crowned and Bank Cormorants, African Black Oystercatcher, Cape Gannet, Black Harrier, Jackal Buzzard, Bokmakierie, Southern Double-collared Sunbird, Cape and Agulhas Long-billed Larks, Blue Crane, Southern Tchagra, Knysna and Ground Woodpeckers, Karoo Eremomela, Karoo and Southern Black Korhaans, Grey-winged Francolin and many others.
 And participants who arrive early to do the pelagic trip will be introduced to a host of marine species, including a range of Albatrosses, Petrels, Prions, Shearwaters, Storm Petrels etc.

 The Cape doesn’t hold as many big mammals as other parts of the country.
 There are still however some interesting species to see.
-These include Bontebok, Cape Grysbok, Cape Mountain Zebra and even Caracal with a bit of luck.
+These include Bontebok, Cape Grysbok, Cape Mountain Zebra, Eland, Rock Hyrax and even Caracal with a bit of luck.
 And by November numbers of Southern Right Whales offshore will be decreasing, but there should still be a fair few to be seen.

 In conclusion, this Western Cape birding experience is unique in every respect.
 From the birds to the wildlife, scenery, food and culture, be prepared for something completely different… Western Cape Highlights can easily be combined with a visit to the Kruger National Park, so speak to us for more info.